trenskow/TWLAPI/README.md

  - `/profiles/` responds with *profile objects*.
  - `/inages/` responds with *image objects*.
  - `/products/` responds with *product objects*.

 > Each object is described under their designated endpoint's documentation below.

 There are, though, other sub-endpoints that responds with other object types - an example is the `GET /users/myusername/profiles/`, which returns a collection of profile objects associated with the specified user.

+# Types

+Generic types - like string, integers and booleans - are - because of the nature of JSON - expressed in their respective JavaScript type's name (eg. String, Number, Boolean).

 # Endpoints